nixoz/cdndocs/docs/portal/certificates/overview.md

 # Managing Certificates

 A digital certificate allows your website to exchange data securely over the Internet using the public key infrastructure (PKI).
-The certificate enables encryption of the information and communications between a website visitor's browser and a website.
+The certificate enables encryption of the communications between a website and its visitors.

 ## Certificates Page